Bridgend County Borough: Composition

-Government
+Governance

-The region is governed by Bridgend County Borough Council, a principal council.
-It is currently in the control of the Labour party with 26 seats out of 54.
+The region is governed by Bridgend County Borough Council, a principal council which has its offices in Bridgend.

+Since 2024, Bridgend County Borough is within three UK Parliament constituencies – Aberafan Maesteg, Bridgend, and Rhondda and Ogmore, and two Senedd constituencies – Bridgend and Ogmore.

 Schools

 Parks and green spaces

-Bryngarw Country Park is the largest (113 acres) country park in the borough.
+Bryngarw Country Park is the largest (113 acres) country park in the county borough.
 It offers many amenity based areas including an adventure play area, barbecue and picnic areas, car park, cafe, visitor centre and toilets; as well as a patchwork of woodland, grassland and freshwater habitats.
 Bryngarw Country Park is a Grade II listed Historic Park and Garden and has been designated a 'Green Flag' Park since 2010.
-The Oriental Garden in the park has been noted as a 'Visit Wales Sustainable Tourism, Historic Gardens Centre of Excellence’ by the 'One Historic Garden, Centre of Excellence'.
+The Oriental Garden in the park has been noted as a 'Visit Wales Sustainable Tourism, Historic Gardens Centre of Excellence' by the 'One Historic Garden, Centre of Excellence'.

 Kenfig National Nature Reserve with Glamorgan's largest natural lake, Kenfig Pool, is set on the edge of this area, with views from Sker beach across Swansea Bay to Gower.
 It is one of the finest wildlife habitats in Wales, and one of the last remnants of a huge dune system that once stretched along the coast from the River Ogmore to the Gower peninsula.
 The reserve is home to unique wild orchids, as well as insects and wildlife.
 Kenfig is one of the most important sites in Britain for nature conservation.

 Parc Slip Nature Reserve is an environment of wetlands, woodlands and meadows at the Parc Slip Nature Park where there is a wealth of wildlife.
 After a century of coal mining on the site, the Wildlife Trust began to manage the land for nature in the late 1980s.
 Varied habitats have since been created and the park supports an increasing diversity of wildlife.